Subscribe via Email

 In psychology, Multiple Personality Disorder describes a person who has more than one complete personality.
 Typically, only one of those personalities will be active at any given time.
 This is because they usually share attributes, and so only one can … Continue reading

-Novels Aren’t Stories A novel can be extremely free form.
+Here are four useful techniques to add to your novelist’s bag of tricks: Novels Aren’t Stories A novel can be extremely free form.
 Some are simply narratives about a fictional experience.
-Others are a collection of several stories that may or may not be intertwined.
-Jerzy N. Kosinski (the author of “Being … Continue reading
+Others are a collection of several stories that may … Continue reading